DCAN-Labs/functional-random-forest/README.md

 ### Interpreting the outputs
 Outputs are stored as .mat files.
 Although there are multiple intermediate outputs, only two contain the final outputs from the analysis:

-1) filename.mat -- contains relevant outputs from the RF models
+1. filename.mat -- contains relevant outputs from the RF models
-2) filename_output/subgroup_community_assignments.mat --  contains relevant outputs from the subgroup
+2. filename_output/subgroup_community_assignments.mat --  contains relevant
-detection
+outputs from the subgroup detection
-3) RFSD_filename_output.mat -- contains outputs from the RFSD power analysis, such as statistical power and false positive rates.
+3. RFSD_filename_output.mat -- contains outputs from the RFSD power analysis, such as statistical power and false positive rates.
-*If a supervised classifier is selected, additional intermediate outputs will be saved in:
-4*) filename_output_groupX/ -- contains relevant outputs from group (class)
+4. *If a supervised classifier is selected*, additional intermediate outputs will be saved in: `filename_output_groupX/` -- contains relevant outputs from group (class) number X
-number X

 #### Stored outputs
 Data dictionaries for output files are specified below.
 ##### `filename.mat` data dictionary